huggingface/diffusers/docs/source/en/training/controlnet.md

 Enable the following optimizations to train on a 8GB GPU:
 - Gradient checkpointing
-- bitsandbyte's 8-bit optimizer (take a look at the [installation]((https://github.com/TimDettmers/bitsandbytes#requirements--installation) instructions if you don't already have it installed)
+- bitsandbytes' 8-bit optimizer (take a look at the [installation instructions](https://github.com/TimDettmers/bitsandbytes#requirements--installation) if you don't already have it installed)
-- xFormers (take a look at the [installation](https://huggingface.co/docs/diffusers/training/optimization/xformers) instructions if you don't already have it installed)
+- xFormers (take a look at the [installation instructions](https://huggingface.co/docs/diffusers/training/optimization/xformers) if you don't already have it installed)
 - set gradients to `None`
 - DeepSpeed stage 2 with parameter and optimizer offloading
 - fp16 mixed precision